top of page

 1. Lukjut – Goddess of Sun (not yet confirmed)

-1. Enfié – Goddess of Knowledge (not yet confirmed)
+1. Enfie – Goddess of Knowledge (Confirmed; appears in anime)

 12/13.
 Teoritta – Goddess of Swords (confirmed; appears in the anime)